dynamoose/dynamoose/docs/api/schema.md

 }
 ```

-If it is a RegExp, it is compared using `RegExp.test(value)`.
+If it is a `RegExp`, it is compared using `RegExp.test(value)`.

 If it is a value, it is compared with `===`.

-If an object is passed in it must have a validator property that is a function.
-You can set the `isAsync` property to true, to enable callback functionality.
+If an object is passed in, it must have a validator property that is a function.
+You can set the `isAsync` property to `true`, to enable callback functionality.
 If you are using promises, `isAsync` is not required.
 For example:

 ```js
 {